micro-manager/pycro-manager/docs/source/acq_hooks.rst

 		return event
 	# condition isn't met, so delete this event by not returning it

+Depending on where in the acquisition cycle the hook is, modifying or deleting the event may not have any effect.
+For example, modifying an event in a  ``post_camera_hook_fn`` won't have any effect since the hardware has already been moved and the camera started.
+In contrast, in a ``pre_hardware_hook_fn``, the event can be modified and the acquistion engine will use the modified event.
+For example, the z position could be changed in the hook function, which would cause the acquisition engine to move the microscope's focus drive to a different position than it otherwise woudl have prior to taking an image.

 A hook function that takes three arguments can also be used in cases where one wants to submit additional acquisition events or interact with classes on the Java side (such as the micro-manager core) through the :class:`Bridge<pycromanager.Bridge>`.